matrix-org/go-neb/README.md

 { "message": "Service not found" }
 ```

+If you configure an existing Service (based on ID), the entire service will be replaced with the new information.

 ### Echo Service
 The simplest service.
 This will echo back any `!echo` command.
 To configure one:
 ```bash